 Northwest Rafting Company offers guided multi-day whitewater rafting trips on select National Wild and Scenic Rivers most of which flow through designated federal wilderness areas.

-Unlike other outfitters who run many different river trips in many different locations, we are exclusively focused on offering the best whitewater rafting trips in the West.
+We are exclusively focused on offering the best whitewater rafting trips in the West.
 Our truly expeditionary whitewater experiences on the Illinois and Chetco Rivers cross the vast Kalmiopsis Wilderness.
 Our trips on the Rogue and Middle Fork of the Salmon are high energy, family-friendly adventures on two of the most incredible and beloved rivers in the northwest.
 Our rafting and cultural tour in Bhutan gives the intrepid traveler an unforgettable, soul-stirring understanding of a country that warmly welcomes its visitors but actively protects itself from becoming over-touristed.

 Our selective size enables us to offer exceptional whitewater rafting and kayaking trips that adhere to the highest standards of safety, guide experience and knowledge, and guest comfort on the water and off.